 - Program notes presented to the faculty for approval must include footnotes and a bibliography in Turabian format.
 For this format, please see the book by Kate Turabian under "Suggested Resources," highlighted in blue, below.
-Much of the information in this book is also available online. - A minimum of six peer-reviewed sources are required. - Ordinarily, three of these must be print sources, but because of the unique COVID situation, print sources will not be required for Fall 2020 Recitals. - Once the final version of your Program Notes have been approved, one week before the Recital, you may remove the footnotes and bibliography from the final program.
+Much of the information in this book is also available online. - A minimum of six peer-reviewed sources are required. - Three of these must be print sources. - Once the final version of your Program Notes have been approved, one week before the Recital, you may remove the footnotes and bibliography from the final program.